 What are dividends?

 Dividends are payments, usually earnings, from a company to certain shareholders.
 Generally. companies must declare dividends before paying them.
 This is typically authorized by the company's board of directors.

 What are qualified and unqualified dividends?

-For dividends to fall in the qualified dividend category, they must be paid by a U.S. corporation or a qualifying foreign corporation.
-You must also meet the holding period requirement.
+For dividends to fall in the qualified dividend category, they typically must be paid by a U.S. corporation or a qualifying foreign corporation.
+Generally, you must also meet the holding period requirement.

-The holding period requirement for most types of dividends states you must have held the investment for more than 60 days during the 121-day period that starts 60 days prior to the ex-dividend date.
-An ex-dividend date is simply the first day after a dividend is declared, also known as the date of record or record date.
-If you purchase a dividend generating investment on its ex-dividend date or after, you will not receive the next dividend payment.
-The holding period doesn't include the day you purchased an investment, but it does include the day you sold it.
+The holding period requirement for most types of dividends states you must have held the investment unhedged for more than 60 days during the 121-day period that starts 60 days prior to the ex-dividend date.
+An ex-dividend date is typically one day before the date of record or record date.
+If you purchase a dividend generating investment on its ex-dividend date or after, you typically will not receive the next dividend payment.
+Generally, the holding period doesn't include the day you purchased an investment, but it does include the day you sold it.

 Certain dividend payments aren't qualified dividends even if they're reported as such.
-These are listed in IRS publication 550 under the "Dividends that are not qualified dividends" section, and they include capital gains distributions and dividends you receive from a farmers' cooperative.
+These are listed in IRS publication 550 under the "Dividends that are not qualified dividends" section, and they typically include capital gains distributions and dividends you receive from a farmers' cooperative.